Marlon-Vipe/Marlon-Vipe/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working at Fullstack Developer Claro RD & studying Software Engineer at APEC.
-I'm gradauted from ITLA and studying Software Engineer.
+I'm gradauted from ITLA as a Software Development Technologist.
 - 🌱 Stack: Angular, .Net Core, Javascript, Typescript, DevOps, Git, SCRUM, SQL, ORACLE, Unit Test, Bootstrap.
 - 💬 Ask me about whatelse
 - 📫 How to reach me: iamvillalona@gmail.com | iamvillalona@hotmail.com | https://www.linkedin.com/in/marlon-villalona-3577161b4/